EnterpriseDB/barman/doc/barman-cloud-backup.1.md

 # DESCRIPTION

 This script can be used to perform a backup of a local PostgreSQL instance and ship the resulting tarball(s) to the Cloud.
-Currently AWS S3 and Azure Blob Storage are supported.
+Currently AWS S3, Azure Blob Storage and Google Cloud Storage are supported.

 It requires read access to PGDATA and tablespaces (normally run as `postgres` user).
 It can also be used as a hook script on a barman server, in which